-Loans and receivables are measured at amortized cost, while available-for-sale and held-for-trading assets are measured at fair value.
+Loans and receivables are measured at amortized cost, while held-for-trading assets are measured at fair value.

 Cash and cash equivalents, deposits, trade receivables and other current financial assets mainly have short times to maturity.
 For this reason, their carrying amounts at the end of the reporting period approximate their fair values.